-- a) Contractor shall immediately submit to the Exchange the results of final financial, market conduct, or special audits/reviews performed by the Department of Managed Health Care, California Department of Health Care Services, California Department of Insurance, US Department of Health and Human Services, and/or any other regulatory entity within the State of California that has jurisdiction where Contractor serves Enrollees. - b) Contractor agrees to subject itself to the Exchange for audits/reviews, either by the Exchange or its designee, or the Department of General Services, the Bureau of State Audits or their designee, as they deem necessary to determine the correctness of premium rate setting, the Exchange's payments to Agents based on the Contractor's report, questions pertaining to Enrollee premium payments and advance premium tax credit payments and participation fee payments Contractor made to the Exchange.
+- a) Contractor shall immediately submit to the Exchange the results of final financial, market conduct, or special audits/reviews performed by State and Federal Regulators that have jurisdiction where Contractor serves Enrollees. - b) Contractor agrees to subject itself to the Exchange for audits/reviews, either by the Exchange or its designee, or the Department of General Services, the Bureau of State Audits or their designee, as they deem necessary including determining the correctness of premium rate setting, the Exchange's payments to Agents based on the Contractor's report, questions pertaining to Enrollee premium payments and advance premium tax credit payments and participation fee payments Contractor made to the Exchange.
 Contractor also agrees to all audits subject to applicable State and Federal law regarding the confidentiality of and release of confidential Protected Health Information of Enrollees.

 - c) Contractor agrees that the Exchange, the Department of General Services, the Bureau of State Audits, or their designated representative, shall, subject to applicable State and Federal law regarding the confidentiality and release of Protected Health Information of Enrollees, have the right to review and to copy any records and supporting documentation pertaining to the performance of this Agreement.
 Contractor agrees to maintain such records for possible audit for a minimum of three (3) years after final payment, unless a longer period of records retention is stipulated.
-Contractor agrees to allow the auditor(s) access to such records during normal business hours and to allow interviews of any employees who might reasonably have information related to such records.
+Contractor agrees to allow the auditor(s) access to such records during normal business hours and to allow interviews of any Employees who might reasonably have information related to such records.
 Further, Contractor agrees to include a similar right of the State to audit records and interview staff in any subcontract related to performance of this Agreement. - d) Contractor agrees to take corrective actions of an audit/review findings within ninety (90) days.
 In the instance Contractor cannot complete the corrective action of a finding within ninety (90) days, it shall submit a status report to the Exchange stating why it cannot correct the finding within the specified time frame and shall propose another date for correction.
 In all instances, Contractor and the Exchange will do their best to resolve an audit/review finding within one hundred sixty (160) days.
 Should Contractor disagree with the Exchange's management decision on an audit/review finding, it may appeal such management decision to the Exchange Executive Director whose decision is final and binding on the parties, in terms of administrative due process.